WE DO NOT ACCEPT CASH

 - Widows comprise 9-11% of the population in India.

 - Every 4th household in India has a widow.

 - 50% of the widows in India are over 50 years of age.
-Many were married and became widows while still young girls.
-Many widows are blamed for their husband’s deaths.
+Many are married and became widows while they were still young girls.
+Still, people blame many widows for their husband’s death.

-- They are victims of discriminatory practices and prejudices.
+- Widows of Vrindavan are victims of discriminatory practices and prejudices.